Skip to content

 Rent is due in advance, without billing or demand, on or before the first calendar day of each month.
 Rent charges for partial months are prorated on a daily basis.
 Payments received on the second day of the month are considered late.
 Special payment arrangements must be requested and approved, before the first day of the month, by the Accounting Department.

 Residents paying by cash must pay the cashier in the Main Office during business hours.
 Credit card payments may be made online through the Resident Portal or in person at the Main Office.
-Residents may drop a check in the After Hours Drop Box located in the Main Office foyer (open 24 hours a day 7 days a week).
+Residents may drop a check in the after hours drop box located in the Main Office foyer (open 24 hours a day 7 days a week).

-Student Apartments has the right to increase the monthly rental rates during the term of the Rental Agreement with thirty (30) days written notice.
+Sunnyside Apartments has the right to increase the monthly rental rates during the term of the Rental Agreement with thirty (30) days written notice.
 Rental rates include utilities (natural gas, electricity, water/sewer, trash collection, internet and cable television).
 An unexpected increase in utility rates may require a special off-cycle rent increase.

 To promote prompt payments an On-Time Payer drawing is held each month.
 To qualify, your rental account must be paid in full, on or before, the first day of the month.
 Rent credits are applied to the winner's rental account.